shunanya/Node.js-monitoring/README.md

         - you may do also definition of DURATION between sending results (currently it is declared as 5 mins)
         - optionally you can also change the node server monitor access url - NODE_MONITOR and other constats (strongly no recommended)

 That's all.
+Now you can controlling the script by the following command

+        ./NodeMonitor.sh {start|stop|restart}

-Now you can run __nmon_start.sh__ and monitoring process will be started.
+and monitoring process will be started, stopped or restarted.
+Please note also that the script run as a daemon process so it will works even when your session will be closed.

 ##### You can also getting monitoring data from monitis
 To do so you should use __nmon_getdata.sh__ script by following pattern